 Importance of the Dental Clinician

-– As with all dental surgical procedures, the qualifications, expertise and experience of the performing dentist is important to ensure the successful placement of the dental implant and minimising the risk of failure.
-A Prosthodontist is a highly qualified dental specialist who will be able to provide you with an optimal outcome.
+As with all dental surgical procedures, the qualifications, expertise and experience of the performing dentist is important to ensure the successful placement of the dental implant and minimising the risk of failure.
+A Prosthodontist is a highly qualified dental specialist who will be able to provide you with an expert advice on your options for an optimal, long-term outcome.